Center for Translational Research on Aging Projects

 PIs: Marc Fleurbaey, Princeton University; Dan Benjamin, Jakina Debnam, and Ori Heffetz, Cornell University

 The overall goal of this project is to come up with recommendations regarding specific wordings for SWB questions to be asked on large scale surveys.
 Such recommendations would hopefully be useful to governments, national statistical offices, and others who conduct large scale social surveys.
-Indeed, such recommendations would be very timely: there is growing effort, following Stiglitz-Sen-Fitoussi (2009) and others, on the part of national agencies to start collecting SWB data.
-But which SWB data to collect, and how to phrase the questions?

 The project can be viewed as pursuing efforts at probing SWB questions made by Krueger and Schkade (2008), Steffel and Oppenheimer (2009) and Ralph et al. (2012).
 It also builds on previous work by members of the team (references below), that has shown that various SWB questions do not equally relate to the respondents’ preferences and choices, and has explored the ethical and empirical conditions for constructing interpersonally comparable well-being indexes.